devvidhani/adve_vsny_ss/README.md

 ## Todo
 - [x] initial readme.md writeup
+- [ ] Pluggable data transformations
-- [ ] repition of text towards the end
+- [ ] Fix repietition of model's response towards the end
-- [ ] fix bug with ./inference/model_inference.py. as per current testing, the private version of code is producing results fine, but final finetuned version needs further testing.
+- [ ] Fix bug with ./inference/model_inference.py. as per current testing, the private version of code is producing results fine, but final finetuned version needs further testing.
-- [ ] cleanup configs for sft_wrapper.py and model_inference.py
+- [ ] Cleanup configs for sft_wrapper.py and model_inference.py
-- [ ] refine questions/answers without manual intervention
+- [ ] Refine questions/answers without manual intervention
-  - based on improved alignment from qa dataset
+  - Based on improved alignment from qa dataset
-  - fix (quite rare) speaker diarization issue
+  - Fix (quite rare) speaker diarization issue
-  - drop irrelevant text (e.g., "next question please", "come forward and speak your name", etc.)
+  - Drop irrelevant text (e.g., "next question please", "come forward and speak your name", etc.)
-- [ ] manage individual row length
+- [ ] Manage individual row length
-  - long answers refinement when multiple questions answered in a single long response
+  - Long answers refinement when multiple questions answered in a single long response
-- [ ] voice and tone cloning to hear responses in original voice
+- [ ] Voice and tone cloning to hear responses in original voice
-  - current attempts using [bark](https://github.com/serp-ai/bark-with-voice-clone) are limited to short audio generation with reasonable but not complete success.
+  - Current attempts using [bark](https://github.com/serp-ai/bark-with-voice-clone) are limited to short audio generation with reasonable but not complete success.
-- [ ] summarize responses using existing models to answer in generic styles
+- [ ] Summarize responses using existing models to answer in generic styles
-- [ ] finetune on more generic youtube videos (lectures, qa at end of lectures)
+- [ ] Finetune on more generic youtube videos (lectures, qa at end of lectures)
-  - knowledge base sft
+  - Knowledge base SFT (supervised fine tuning)